 - NHS Choices guide to accessing mental health services

 - Rethink mental illness, who provide accredited advice and information to everyone affected by mental health problems.

-Future areas that will be covered include the social determinants of mental health and mental health inequalities.
-Contact us via to let us know if this resource is meeting your needs or if you have any suggestions for further topics to be included.
+Contact us via email@example.com to let us know if these resources on public mental health are meeting your needs or if you have any suggestions for further topics to be included.